samsostudios/ss-three-starter/README.md

 - `npm run three`: A local server created under `http://localhost:8000`.

-- Live Reloading is enabled by default on indes.js only, you will need to refresh we using the threejs server
+Live Reloading is enabled by default on index.js only, you will need to refresh when using the threejs server